Roles of the Trust

 The Trust’s Executive Headteacher

-The Executive Headteacher is also the Headteacher of Bourne Academy and Spalding Academy and is responsible for the day-to-day management of these academies, working with the Deputy Headteachers for the Trust.
+The Executive Headteacher is also the Headteacher of all three Trust schools: Bourne Academy; Spalding Academy; Giles Academy and is responsible for the day-to-day management of these academies, working with the Executive Deputy Headteachers for the Trust and the Trust SENCO.

 The Executive Headteacher reports directly to the Board of Trustees ensuring that the Board is well-informed regarding the performance of the SLAT, its academies and the services it provides.
 The Executive Headteacher’s performance management is carried out by the remuneration committee, which is a sub-committee of the Trust, usually consisting of the Chair and two other Trustees alongside an external education advisor.